+Welcome to my website!
 I am a fifth-year Ph.D. student in political science at Stanford University.
-My research explores how incentives shape environmental politics, especially in Asia, and spans multiple subfields (comparative politics, international relations, American politics).
+My research explores how incentives shape environmental politics, especially in China and India, and spans multiple disciplinary sub-fields.

-My works have appeared in the Journal of Cleaner Production (ranked no. 1 journal in sustainable development by Google Scholar) and have won best paper awards from the American Political Science Association, the Southern Political Science Association, and the Carnegie Council for Ethics in International Affairs.
+My work has appeared in the Journal of Cleaner Production (ranked no. 1 journal in sustainable development by Google Scholar), and the article-length version of two dissertation chapters has won two best paper awards from the American Political Science Association and the Southern Political Science Association, respectively.

 While pursuing a Ph.D. in Political Science, I created my own path and completed an M.S. in Civil & Environmental Engineering, with a concentration in atmosphere and energy, at Stanford University.
 Before coming to Stanford, I graduated Phi Beta Kappa from Swarthmore College with concentrations in political science and environmental studies in 2012.
 In 2010, while interning at the U.S.-China Energy Cooperation Program, I helped organize the first U.S.-China Energy Efficiency Forum and the first U.S.-China Renewable Energy Forum.